Brian Kerns

 Brian Douglas Kerns (born May 22, 1957) is an American journalist and politician.
-He served as a Republican Representative from Indiana's 7th congressional district from January 3, 2001, to January 3, 2003.
+He served as a Republican representative from Indiana's 7th congressional district from January 3, 2001, to January 3, 2003.

 Kerns was born in Terre Haute, Indiana.
 He has both a B.A. and an M.P.A. from Indiana State University.
 He is the son-in-law of Representative John T. Myers.
 He is married and has five children.

+Early career

 Prior to serving in Congress, Kerns was an administrator at St. Joseph's College, and a television journalist.
 Kerns also was an aide to Representative Edward A. Pease and served as his chief of staff.